 The idea of “writing programs to do one thing well” and “writing programs to work together” was the guiding philosophy of the creators of UNIX in the 1970s.
 The result created the foundation of open source development and the spectacularly successful family tree of UNIX-based operating systems and applications since then.
 We believe that rebuilding the financial systems of the world around a decentralized platform suggests a similar philosophy, maximizing interoperability, modularity, and potential for anyone to make meaningful contributions both large and small.

-How the Radix Component Catalog Works
+How the Radix Blueprint Catalog Works

 By instantiating Components from a universal on-ledger Catalog in this way, Radix makes it very quick, easy, and safe for any developer to issue assets and access other simple functionality created by others, without having to learn and write Scrypto code.

-Standard Platform Components
+Standard Platform Blueprints

-The Radix Foundation is committed to filling the Catalog with useful Components that model common elements and behaviors of DeFi as standard features of the platform.
+The Radix Foundation is committed to filling the Catalog with useful Blueprints that model common elements and behaviors of DeFi as standard features of the platform.
 This includes things like assets (fungible or non-fungible tokens) and accounts (including multi-sig control) and will expand to include functions desired by the community that could include higher-level DeFi primitives like liquidity pools, swapping systems, purchasable assets, data oracles, and more.
-Each of the standard Catalog Components developed by the Radix Foundation can be instantiated as-is (for example creating a supply of custom tokens via API call) or, as we saw above, they can be modularly combined in various ways to create more complex functionality.
+Each of the standard Blueprints developed by the Radix Foundation can be instantiated as-is (for example creating a supply of custom tokens via API call) or, as we saw above, they can be modularly combined in various ways to create more complex functionality.